PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   and the one external branch, restricts the layout-only Reshape bypass to a true singleton channel, and preserves either a public or intermediate NCHW Concat contract as one revalidated transaction.
+- the current checkpoint moves the singleton gate/Conv/Concat compatibility island to a dedicated indexed owner, proves both auxiliary variants and the optional RGB bridge, preserves view-equivalent side consumers, and applies all rewrites, metadata updates, constant reshapes, and adapter removals only after full plan revalidation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain